ground-creative/easy-mcp-gdrive-tools-python/README.md

 ## Key Features

-- Document Creation: Create Google Docs with custom titles and content.
+- **Document Creation**: Create Google Docs with custom titles and content.
-- Document Editing: Modify existing Google Docs with new content.
+- **Document Editing**: Modify existing Google Docs with new content.
-- File Creation: Upload text, JSON, or CSV files to Google Drive with specified titles and content.
+- **File Creation**: Upload text, JSON, or CSV files to Google Drive with specified titles and content.
-- Folder Creation: Organize Google Drive with custom folders.
+- **Folder Creation**: Organize Google Drive with custom folders.
-- Item Deletion: Remove files or folders from Google Drive with confirmation.
+- **Item Deletion**: Remove files or folders from Google Drive with confirmation.
-- File Content Retrieval: View the contents of various file types in Google Drive.
+- **File Content** Retrieval: View the contents of various file types in Google Drive.
-- Item Details: Get specific information about files and folders in Google Drive.
+- **Item Details**: Get specific information about files and folders in Google Drive.
-- Item Listing: View all items in a specified folder or the root directory.
+- **Item Listing**: View all items in a specified folder or the root directory.
-- Item Movement: Move files or folders to different folders in Google Drive.
+- **Item Movement**: Move files or folders to different folders in Google Drive.
-- Spreadsheet Content Addition: Add content to existing Google Sheets.
+- **Spreadsheet Content Addition**: Add content to existing Google Sheets.
-- Spreadsheet Creation: Generate new Google Sheets with custom titles.
+- **Spreadsheet Creation**: Generate new Google Sheets with custom titles.
-- Row Deletion: Delete specific rows from Google Sheets.
+- **Row Deletion**: Delete specific rows from Google Sheets.
-- Row Editing: Modify rows in existing Google Sheets.
+- **Row Editing**: Modify rows in existing Google Sheets.

 ## Authentication

 This application uses Google's OAuth service to authenticate users.
 To use this app, you must create an OAuth 2.0 Client ID in the Google Cloud Console and configure the appropriate scopes for your application.

 ## Installation